gridlocdev/v/doc/docs.md

 }
 ```

-Be aware that in multi threaded applications the access to global variables is subject
+Be aware that in multithreaded applications the access to global variables is subject
 to race conditions.
 There are several approaches to deal with these:

 - use `shared` types for the variable declarations and use `lock` blocks for access.